tuwukee/jiggler/README.md

 ```

 On default `client` uses synchronous `Redis` connections.  \
-In case the client is being used in async app (f.e. with [Falcon](https://github.com/socketry/falcon) web server, or in Polyphony, etc.), then it's possible to set a custom redis pool capable of sending async requests into redis. \
+In case the client is being used in async app (f.e. with [Falcon](https://github.com/socketry/falcon) web server, etc.), then it's possible to set a custom redis pool capable of sending async requests into redis. \
 The pool should be compatible with `Async::Pool` - support `acquire` method.

 ```ruby